Joshua-Onley/PythonChessEngine/README.md

 * Move ordering: the program orderes checks and captures before quiet moves using the MVV-LVA technique.

 **Contributing**

-Contributions, issues, and feature requests are welcome!
+This is my first big coding project so there are definately improvements to be made that i am unaware of.
+Therefore, contributions, issues, and feature requests are welcome!